 Offense Category For this analysis, offense data provided at the time of disposition in the OBTS file were reclassified into four major offense groupings: violent, property, drug, and other felony (figure 5).
 These groupings were based in large part on the categories used by the Bureau of Justice Statistics of the U.S. Department of Justice in its biannual Felony Sentences in State Courts study.
 Examples of the offenses included in the violent offense group are homicide, rape, robbery, and assault; offenses in the property offense group include burglary, theft, forgery, and arson; the drug offense group includes all felony-level drug offenses; and offenses in the other felony offense group include all weapons offenses and a range of other offenses such as vandalism and driving under the influence of drugs or alcohol (DUI).
-Thirty-one percent of the offenses for which defendants were arrested were drug offenses, followed closely by property offenses (29 percent) and violent offenses (27 percent).
-The remaining offenses, classified as other felony offenses, accounted for 13 percent of all offenses in the OBTS file.
+Almost equal proportions of defendants were arrested for drug offenses, property, and violent crimes (29, 29, and 29 percent respectively) while the remaining offenses, classified as "other felony offenses," accounted for 13 percent of all offenses in the OBTS file.